syamfarh/tp/docs/UserGuide.md

 #### Precise expected outputs on failure:

 If a required parameter is missing (e.g., name, email), an error message should specify which parameter is missing.
-* Message shown to the user:
+* You should see this error message:
   ```
   Invalid command format!
   edit: Edits the details of the person identified by the index number used in the displayed person list.
 Existing values will be overwritten by the input values.